| On this page |

-In the animation workflow, users can add characters and animation to a scene, transfer animation to characters through motion retargeting, and play back scene animation.
-The animation scene, along with the characters and other scene elements, are organized in a packed character folder structure.
+In the animation workflow, you can add characters and animation to a scene, transfer animation to characters through motion retargeting, and play back scene animation.
+The animation scene, along with the characters and other scene elements, are organized in a character folder structure.

 Basic animation scene setup ¶

 The basic workflow for adding a character to a scene and performing animation is shown below.
-In this example, we use the Electra Test Geometry SOP as our character:
+In this example, we use the Electra Test Geometry SOP as our character (the APEX Example Scene recipe provides an example of this workflow):

 -